Modular polynomials via isogeny volcanoes: The algorithm

 Heuristically, it is easy to find primes that satisfy (\ref{normeq2}).
 If $D\equiv 1\bmod 8$, fix $v=2$, otherwise fix $v=1$.
 Then, for increasing $t\equiv 2\bmod l$ with the correct parity, test whether $p=(t^2-v^2l^2D)/4$ is prime.
 We expect to need $O(l\log l)$ primality tests, and each can be accomplished in time polynomial in $\log l$, although typically $p$ is small enough to make an attempted factorization more efficient.
 We could obtain slightly smaller $p$'s by letting $v$ vary, but it is more convenient to fix $v$ so that we can use the same presentation of $\Pic(\O)$ and $\Pic(R)$ for every $p$.
 This approach is easy to implement and very fast in practice.

 However, in order to prove Theorem~\ref{main-thm} we must take a more cautious approach.
 Even assuming the GRH, we cannot guarantee we will find \emph{any} primes with a fixed value of $v$.
 On the other hand, Theorem~\ref{smallprimes} implies that if we construct random integers $p\le x$ satisfying (\ref{normeq2}), for sufficiently large $x$ we have $p$ prime with probability $\Omega(1/\log x)$, and under the GRH, $x=O(l^6(\log l)^4)$ is large enough.
 Additionally, we would like to avoid $v$'s with many prime factors, so that we may more profitably apply Theorem~\ref{suitablepresentation}.
-By Lemma \ref{HWbound} of the appendix, the restriction $\omega(v)\le (\log(\log v+3))^2$ eliminates a negligible proportion of the integers $v\in[1,x]$. \smallbreak
+The restriction $\omega(v)\le 2\log(\log v+3)$ eliminates an asymptotically negligible proportion of the integers $v\in[1,x]$ (see Lemma~\ref{HWbound}). \smallbreak

 We now present Algorithm~\ref{alg21}, emphasizing that its purpose is to facilitate the proof of Theorem~\ref{main-thm}.
 In practice we use the heuristic procedure described above.

 \labelenumi{\theenumi.} \labelenumii{\theenumii.}